How stairlifts work and other key information

 It is also worth noting that the stairlift user themselves should also be measured prior to installation to ensure they are provided with the correct seat size, especially if considering a reconditioned stairlift.
 It goes without saying that sitting on a seat which is not the appropriate height or width could be extremely uncomfortable, or even make use of the equipment impossible.
 For further information and guidance on this or any other matter related to stairlift installation, please contact the experts at Handicare.

 If you have recently invested in a stairlift, you may be wondering how they work.
-To ease any anxieties about your purchase, take a look at our guide.
+To ease any anxieties about your purchase, take a look at the guide.

 Call 7 days a week for free advice